NeoktaLabs/ppopgi-project/docs/02-architecture.md

 - Prevents spoofed “official” lotteries
 - Ensures consistent parameters for all new raffles

+**Administrative Scope**
+- The deployer cannot alter raffle rules after deployment
+- It cannot move user funds
+- It cannot interfere with an active raffle

 ---

 ### 3.4 LotterySingleWinner (One Instance = One Raffle)